Britannia Yacht Club: Training fleet

 The International 14 (dinghy)`s K1, introduced to BYC by Doug Carmen in 1943; K1-K6 designs of racing dinghies were involved in racing, training and pleasure until the 1980s.

 The Lightning (keelboat) was introduced to BYC by Victor Pinard in the 1950s.

-The Y flyer, introduced to BYC by Harvey Fenton was used as a racing, training & pleasure sloop rigged racing dinghy from 1955-1970.
+The Y flyer, introduced to BYC by Harvey Fenton was used as a racing, training and pleasure sloop rigged racing dinghy from 1955 to 1970.

 The Wayfarer (dinghy) was introduced to BYC by Douglas Arrol from 1963-present.
 In 1963, a single Wayfarer sailed in a mixed BYC Day Sailer (dinghy) fleet of 15 including an Enterprise (dinghy), two Snipe (dinghy), a Grew Dinghy, an Albacore (dinghy), a Jolly boat, a Firefly, and an H.R.
 20. In 1964, a tradition developed of naming B.Y.C.'s Wayfarers starting with "W's", for example, Watusi (W.826); Whisky, Windigo, Windlass, Wihuri and Wirrinda (W.827); BYC Wayfarers competed in the St. Lawrence Valley Y.R.A.
 Regatta and the Canadian Wayfarer Championships.
 W 1257 Peter Jefferson of BYC won the Wayfarer racing North American Championship in 1964.

 The Shark (keelboat), introduced by past BYC commodore Livius Sherwood, was used as a racing, training & pleasure sailboat from the 1970 to the present.

 Designed in 1969 by former BYC member, Bruce Kirby (yachts), the Laser (sailboat) has been used at the Olympic Games from 1996 to the present.